cdzombak/app-transport-security-talk-jan-2016/App Transport Security - What, Why, How.md

 - Optional.
 - Dictionary.
 Keys are domain names; values are dictionaries.

-^ The NSExceptionDomains key goes into the App Transport Security dictionary in your `Info.plist`.
+^ The `NSExceptionDomains` key goes into the App Transport Security dictionary in your `Info.plist`.

 ^ This is a dictionary, whose keys are domains you want to configure App Transport Security exceptions for.

-^ These have to be lowercase domain names, not numerical IPs, and no port numbers.
+^ These have to be lowercase domain names, not numeric IPs, and no port numbers.

 ^ Within an exception domain dictionary, we can place any of several keys…